 We teach both the methodology and the best practices for usage in addition to teaching the tool.
 Unlike our other classes, this training is a combination of online coaching and on-site training.
 Setting up Concord Pro is highly dependent upon a well-thought-out file structure, naming convention, and library migration.
 This effort requires guidance and time.
 In many cases, it may also require our assistance in library cleanup.
 It is far more difficult to clean up libraries after the migration is complete.

 Methodology and best practice

 Different flows one must follow for components, templates, and projects

 Company preferences for revision control, life cycle management, static library parameters, etc.

-The length of consultation and training varies based on the level of knowledge being sought and if hands-on experience is requested.
-We focus our efforts on crafting a training/consulting program that is specific to your company’s needs.
-However, from past experience, this consultation and training service can take up to 16 hours of online coaching with two days of onsite training.
+The length of consultation and training varies based on the level of knowledge being sought and if the hands-on experience is requested.
+We focus our efforts on crafting a training/consulting program specific to your company's needs.
+However, this consultation and training service can take up to 16 hours of online coaching with two days of onsite training from experience.
 Onsite training includes reviewing the administrative setup and one day dedicated to instructing those who will make daily use of it.

-If you are feeling stuck and not sure what to do with the Concord Pro, we can get you started.
+If you are feeling stuck and unsure what to do with the Concord Pro, we can get you started.

 Albert Tejera, Principal Systems Engineer, JL Marine Systems, Inc.